 Taking a hormone test isn’t that hard.
 But interpreting the results can be a bit of a challenge.
-While analyzing results is different for each person because of each individual’s unique body and hormone levels, here are some general tips that could help you understand the next steps to take.
+While analyzing results is different for each person because of each individual’s unique body and hormone levels, here are some general tips that could help you understand the next steps to take. if you need to know more about what is hormonal testing

 Estrogen: A significant decrease in estrogens, specifically oestradiol, is generally indicative that a woman is entering perimenopause.
 Estrogen levels are highest in the middle of your menstrual cycle and lowest when you’re on your period.
 Levels that are consistently below 183 pmol/L could indicate you are entering menopause, but check with your physician to be sure.